Eric-gino/JAVA/README.md

-leaarn java a little everyday!
+learn java a little everyday!